GabP404/MyShelfie-multiplayer-game/deliverables/documentation/docs/client/index.md

 ## Prerequisites

-The Softeng-gc07 client is built on Java, therefore it requires a Java Runtime Environment (JRE) to function.
+The MyShelfie client is built on Java, therefore it requires a Java Runtime Environment (JRE) to function.
 Please make sure that you have JRE installed on your system and it is of version 19 or later.

 To check your Java version, use the following command in your terminal or command prompt: